-Dr. Lianne Hoogeveen is Programme Director of the Radboud International Training of High Ability (RITHA), qualified by the European Council for High Ability (ECHA).
+Prof. Dr. Lianne Hoogeveen is a professor by special appointment concerning ‘Identification, Support and Counselling of Talent’.
+She is Programme Director of the Radboud International Training of High Ability (RITHA), a post-academic training at the Radboud Center of Social Sciences, qualified by the European Council for High Ability (ECHA).
 She coordinates the master specialization ‘Gifted Education’ at Radboud University.
-As a mental health psychologist, she attends people with high abilities at CBO Talent Development in Nijmegen.
-As part of the Behavioral Science Institute (BSI) of the Radboud University, Lianne Hoogeveen is involved in research on giftedness and education, cooperating with Dutch and international colleagues.
+As a mental health psychologist, she examines and counsels adolescents and adults with high abilities at CBO Talent Development in Nijmegen.
+As part of the Behavioral Science Institute (BSI) of the Radboud University, Lianne Hoogeveen is involved in research on giftedness and education, cooperating with colleagues of Dutch and international universities.
 She is a guest teacher in several European and non-European universities.
-She is the President of the European Council for High Ability (ECHA).
+Since September 2020, she is the President of the European Council for High Ability (ECHA).

 At Radboud University, Talent Development is something we care for deeply.
 We believe that labeling people as gifted is not the best way to help them.
 Instead, we prefer to ask: What does this specific child, adolescent or adult need, and what is the best way to offer this?
 We also believe that teachers and psychologists should be the professionals, able to decide when a child needs something different, or something more, without labeling it.